Julius Gbabojor Pondi

 Julius Gbabojor Pondi (born 19 November 1978) is a Nigerian politician, member of the House of Representatives of Nigeria since 2015.
 In the House of Representatives, he represents Burutu Federal constituency of Delta State.
 He is a member of the People's Democratic Party (PDP).

+Early life and education

+Julius Gbabojor Pondi was born on 19 November 1978 in Arunton-Escravos, Delta State, Nigeria.
+He attended Nana College, Ugborkoko Secondary School and Keffi Academy for his secondary education.
+He later obtained a bachelor's degree from the Federal University of Technology, Owerri (FUTO) in 2009, before pursuing a career in project management and politics.

 Politics

 In 2007 Pondi was elected to represent Ogulagha Ward 19 in the Burutu Legislative House, where he was subsequently elected into the office of the Leader of the House.
 He pushed for the passage of a bye-law making it compulsory to teach the Ijaw language in all government primary schools in Burutu LGA.
 In 2010, he contested the Peoples Democratic Party (DPP) primaries to represent Burutu North in the Delta State House Of Assembly but only came second runner-up in the primary polls; In 2012, he returned to the Peoples Democratic Party with his supporters numbering over 12,000.
 He later contested and clinched the Federal House of Representatives seat for Burutu Federal Constituency under the platform of the Peoples Democratic Party in April, 2015.